OpenSourceHack/guide/README.md

 Team building will happen straight after the opening talks - **between 11 and 12 AM on Saturday**.

+Experts will lead and mentor a team of beginner and intermediate hackers.
-Experts will get up on stage and give short, 15 second pitches about their skills and what they want to build.
+As an expert, you will get up on stage and give short, 15 second pitches about your skills and what you want to build during team building.

-When all experts have pitched, the beginners get to pick which team they want to work in.
+Beginners and Intermediate hackers will spend the weekend learning new skills, working on awesome projects in teams, all while getting help and support from the team expert.
+As a beginner, you will listen to the experts pitch and choose which project and team you want to work on.

-Teams are max 5 participants!
+Teams can be of any size up to 5 participants!

 ## Schedule